Colorado man to be freed early now in immigration custody

 A judge on Tuesday ordered Lima-Marin’s release, saying it would be “draconian” to keep him in prison and that he had paid his debt to society.
 But Immigration and Customs Enforcement can request that an inmate suspected of an immigration violation be held after their release from jail or prison under a form referred to as a hold or a detainer.

-Jasmine Lima-Marin had decorated her home with balloons and said she was on standby to drive to the prison where he was incarcerated to pick him up.
+Jasmine Lima-Marin had decorated her home with balloons and said she was on standby to drive to the prison where her husband was incarcerated to pick him up.

 “Everyone is completely devastated,” his Denver-based attorney, Kimberly Diego, said.
 “Everything has been turned on its head.”